 The exhibition exceeded expectations with more than 7300 museum visitors.

-City of Lethbridge & Blackfoot Confederacy Traditional Knowledge and Use Assessment
+City of Lethbridge and Blackfoot Confederacy Traditional Knowledge and Use Assessment

 The Blackfoot Confederacy Nations of Alberta, Arrow Archaeology, City of Lethbridge